 We must determine how we can genuinely help you and not undertake an expensive ‘check box’ exercise.
-So we need to understand the rationale for the deal, the assumptions you are making regarding the technology and the team that builds and operates it.
+So we need to understand the rationale for the deal.
+Then check the assumptions you are making regarding the technology and the team.

-The first discussion about the target business will outline the essential details such as the type of deal, e.g. Growth Cap, Buyout Secondary etc., the industry, the size and discussion regarding the team and the underlying technology.
-For example, suppose terms are being written up, and technology due diligence is on the horizon.
-In that case, we can assume that the management team are talented and collaborative, and there’s a decent business opportunity on the horizon.
+The first discussion about the target business will outline the essential details.
+Such as the type of deal, e.g. Growth Cap, Buyout Secondary etc., the industry, the size etc. Followed by an initial discussion regarding the team and the underlying technology.

-Typically, the tech is providing the value and operating as claimed by management, but scaling or cyber-security concerns today need addressing to meet the investor’s expectations.
-As a result, it is not unusual to work with associates in the investment firm to produce a detailed scope based on the information memorandum/pitch deck.
+Typically, the tech provides value and operates as claimed by management.
+But scaling or cyber-security concerns today need addressing to meet the investor’s expectations.

 A good scope should ideally:

-- Outline and detail all key themes for the engagement; we typically see seven themes
+- Outline and detail all key themes for the engagement; we typically utilise seven themes

-- Specify the timelines and critical meetings to get things going
+- Specify the timelines, key deadlines and initial meetings

 - Who are the key stakeholders and those on the In The Know (ITK) List?